BCDevOps/platform-services/apps/rocketchat/readme.md

 We will need to create a client in RH-SSO (KeyCloak) to allow Rocket Chat to authenticate to it.

 * create a new client in the RH-SSO admin console, call it rocketchat, leave defaults
-* fill in the `Valid Redirect URIs` with the redirt URI valid for current deployment e.g.; `https://chat-test.pathfinder.gov.bc.ca/_oauth/keycloak`
+* fill in the `Valid Redirect URIs` with the redirect URI valid for current deployment e.g.; `https://chat-test.pathfinder.gov.bc.ca/_oauth/keycloak`
-* fill in the `Web Origins` with the redirt URI valid for current deployment e.g.; `https://chat-test.pathfinder.gov.bc.ca/_oauth/keycloak`
 * add a role to the client called `rocketchat-users`
 * turn off full scope allowed under `scope`
 * group role & flow auth in here...

 #### RocketChat Deployment

-!!
-Need to select pop-up for auth once, then can use re-dir

 All of the OpenShit objects are wrapped up in a template file you can load the template into OpenShift and deploy the template through the web console `oc create -f template-rocketchat-mongodb.yaml`.

-You can also edit the template parameters and deploy all the objects: `oc process -f template-rocketchat-mongodb.yaml | oc create -f -`
+All of the template parameters are defined in environment files specific to the environment to deploy Rocket Chat into, dev, test, and prod.

-Before you deploy the Rocket Chat/Mongo DB template go through the file (`template-rocketchat-mongodb.yaml`) and update the template parameters and configmap values to ones that make sense for your deployment.
+Before you deploy the Rocket Chat/Mongo DB template go through the environment file and update the template parameters values to ones that make sense for your deployment and deploy all the objects: `oc process -f template-rocketchat-mongodb.yaml --param-file=dev.env | oc create -f -`

 A standard DeploymentConfig is created for the Rocket Chat NodeJS application.
 Environment variables are loaded in from the mongodb secret.
 Liveness and readiness health checks on HTTP port 3000 are set.
 The DeploymentConfig is set up for a rolling deployment with 3 replicas